ISSI-EMIC-Team-522-2021/ISSI_Workshop1/Day_Overview_notes.md

   - can also be propagation (makes sense)
   - Is this a problem of not understanding our observations?
   - Is this a problem of not calculating the polarization correctly?
+* Improve quasi-linear assumption within the models. - help to improve interactions near 90 deg. (resonance broadening).
+* Have we gone as far as we can in linear/tracktable theories or do we need more improvements?

 ### Future Modeling